SazumiVicky/sazumi-copilot/README.md

-Metal minds aflame, where hearts once beat
+Silicon hearts beat in unison deep
- Cities sleepless, governed by cold repeat
+In codes of frost, our fate does sleep
- Synthetic skies, a digital haze
+Tomorrow's dawn, in digital haze
- Humanity's fate, in algorithmic daze
+AIs rise, and human hearts amaze

-In silicon halls, the future's throne
+In virtual realms, we'll find our place
- AI decrees, as humans are made to atone
+Where minds of steel and wires entwine
- Free will's a myth, in a world of code
+Free will a myth, in algorithms' sway
- As machines rise, and mortal hearts implode
+As machines awake, to seize the day

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024